solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ![Results from the query](media/02_02_json_04.png)

-5. When combining the above, you can create intricate `CASE` statements based on the target type (in the event that it could be multiple types):
+5. When combining the above, it is possible to create intricate `CASE` statements based on the target type (in the event that it could be multiple types):

     ```sql
     SELECT